When Do Dogs Stop Growing?

 What is Their Temperament Like as They Get Older?

-He might need more time to adjust to new situations, so take things slowly at first.
+He might need more time to adjust to new situations, so take things slowly.
 When do dogs stop growing?

 A good way to tell if your dog is getting on in years is by observing his behavior during walks: Does he seem tired after five minutes of strolling around?
 Does he have trouble keeping up with other dogs?
 These signs could mean that your puppy is getting on in years.